My Life in Resus or An Appreciation A&E Doctors and Nurses Everywhere

 My body is rigid; my mind is numb as I lie here trying to make some sense of my dream, which is a reflection of reality.

 A war-zone of bloody carnage, multiple casualties and fatalities, dismembered limbs; puncture wounds, bullet wounds and horrific burns.
 Children too.
 It’s been a brutal few months.
 Will it never end?

 I never thought it would happen to me.
 Letting self-doubt slide through a chink in the armour around my head.
 I never thought that the passion I feel for what I do could ever be compromised.
 I am the paradigm of an A&E nurse.
-The one always chosen and would happily volunteer to chaperone young nurses during their first few days and weeks in A&E. I am bomb proof.
+I am the one that is chosen, but I would happily volunteer to chaperone young nurses during their first few days and weeks in A&E. I am bomb proof.

 Hearing the red phone ring, then the words … trauma in 10 … has always fuelled my fire.
 The opportunity to save precious lives is what I was born to do.
 I expect the worst possible scenario and deal with it as a part of my team.
 We are all trained to save lives.
 I am always calm and composed in extreme circumstances.

-To be there for the patient, traumatised, terrified, often with life changing injuries.
+To be there for the patient, the traumatised, the terrified, who often with life-changing injuries.
 I comfort, calm and hold their hands when, for whatever reason, their loved ones can’t be there.

 A&E is my life and my shift starts again in an hour.
 My brain overrides the self-doubt and the negativity.
 My body stirs.
 This is what I do.
 I save lives.
 And today is no different from any other.